nextflow-io/training/docs/nf_customize/4_execution.md

 <truncated>
 ```

 Fortunately, nf-core pipelines come packed with directives for containers and environments that can be flexibly enabled during execution.
-You will learn more about this below.

 ### `-profile`

 Configuration files can contain the definition of one or more profiles.
-A profile is a set of configuration attributes that can be selected during pipeline execution by using the `-profile` command line option.
+A profile is a set of configuration attributes that can be selected during pipeline execution by using the `-profile` option.

 ```bash
 -profile <profile name>